clemsonciti/workshop-python-intro-to-hadoop/02-filedir.md

 > it refers to the root directory.
 When it appears *inside* a name,
 > it's just a separator.

-Underneath `/Users`,
+Underneath `/home`,
-we find one directory for each user with an account on Nelle's machine, her colleagues the Mummy and Wolfman.
+we find one directory for each user with an account on the Palmetto cluster.

 ![Home Directories](fig/home-directories.svg)

-The Mummy's files are stored in `/Users/imhotep`, Wolfman's in `/Users/larry`, and Nelle's in `/Users/nelle`.
-Because Nelle is the user in our examples here, this is why we get `/Users/nelle` as our home directory.
+The Mummy's files are stored in `/home/imhotep`, Wolfman's in `/home/larry`, and Nelle's in `/home/nelle`.
+Because Nelle is the user in our examples here, this is why we get `/home/nelle` as our home directory.
 Typically, when you open a new command prompt you will be in your home directory to start.